fsharp/fsharp.org/testimonials/index.md

 programming using F#.
 So far, I have given these presentations on most portuguese faculties and also at Microsoft portuguese headquarters.
-The result is always the same: everyone gets really amazed when they try F# and experiment its imense expressive power, its delightful syntax and realize they can do functional programming (which is oftenly taken as something boring and complicated) on a familiar and confortable environment.
+The result is always the same: everyone gets really amazed when they try F# and experience its imense expressive power, its delightful syntax and realize they can do functional programming (which is oftenly taken as something boring and complicated) on a familiar and confortable environment.
 Currently, along with a fellow portuguese